-- i) The location of all buildings and structures and related facilities, wells and septic beds, driveways, parking and loading areas, storage and display areas, landscaping and outdoor public areas and shows lot grading and drainage; and, - Any other information deemed necessary for the proper review of ii) the proposal. - Agriculture-related uses shall be subject to site plan control to ensure compliance with the applicable policies of this section, that the use is appropriately located and restricted in area, and that any other site design related matters are addressed.
-Area Municipalities may also utilize business licensing or other measures to assist in regulating and monitoring such uses to ensure they continue to comply with these policies. - LOCATION Agriculture-related uses shall not undermine or conflict with the planned employment and/or service functions of settlements in the County.
-As such, the proponent will be required to demonstrate that the proposed agriculture-related use is clearly not suitable for, and/or cannot reasonably be accommodated within, a settlement before a location in the County's prime agricultural area will be considered. - Agriculture-related uses which satisfy the above policy criteria shall be directed to the following locations, in this order of priority: - i) Existing agribusiness, non-farm rural residential, commercial, industrial (except aggregate or guarry industrial), or institutional zoned lots: - ii) Existing undersized agricultural lots that are less than 2 ha (5 acres) in area and that contain, or are zoned to permit, a dwelling.
-Such lots shall not exceed the minimum area required for the proposed agriculture-related use, unless any excess land is severed and legally merged with an abutting agricultural lot, under identical ownership; or, - A portion of an agricultural lot that is a minimum of 16ha (39.5 iii) acres) in area, but only where it has been demonstrated that the proposed agriculture-related use is directly related to the farm operation on that lot, and requires a location in immediate proximity to that farm operation. - Proposals to develop an agriculture-related use shall generally be required to demonstrate, to the satisfaction of Area Council, that the higher priority locational options have been considered and are clearly not suitable or feasible for the proposed use before a lower priority option will be considered.
+Agriculture-related uses shall not undermine or conflict with the planned employment and/or service functions of settlements in the County.
+As such, the proponent will be required to demonstrate that the proposed agriculture-related use is clearly not suitable for, and/or cannot reasonably be accommodated within, a settlement before a location in the County's prime agricultural area will be considered.

+Agriculture-related uses which satisfy the above policy criteria shall be directed to the following locations, in this order of priority:

+- i) Existing agribusiness, non-farm rural residential, commercial, industrial (except aggregate or quarry industrial), or institutional zoned lots; - ii) Existing undersized agricultural lots that are less than 2 ha (5 acres) in area and that contain, or are zoned to permit, a dwelling.
+Such lots shall not exceed the minimum area required for the proposed agriculture-related use, unless any excess land is severed and legally merged with an abutting agricultural lot, under identical ownership; or, - iii) A portion of an agricultural lot that is a minimum of 16ha (39.5 acres) in area, but only where it has been demonstrated that the proposed agriculture-related use is directly related to the farm operation on that lot, and requires a location in immediate proximity to that farm operation.

+Proposals to develop an agriculture-related use shall generally be required to demonstrate, to the satisfaction of Area Council, that the higher priority locational options have been considered and are clearly not suitable or feasible for the proposed use before a lower priority option will be considered.